Student Support Services

 Incoming Inter-District Permits are for students who live outside IUSD boundaries but wish to attend an IUSD school.
 Students who live outside IUSD boundaries, but want to attend an IUSD school must obtain an Inter-District permit release from the district of residence prior to enrolling in IUSD.
 If the district of residence approves the permit release, parent must submit permit release to the IUSD Student Support Services / Child Welfare and Attendance Office located at 401 S. Inglewood Ave.
-Bungalow B3 Inglewood, CA 90301 and complete the incoming Intra-District Permit Application.
-Incoming Intra-District Permit applications for the 2019-2020 school year will be available February 1, 2019.
+Bungalow B3 Inglewood, CA 90301 and complete the Incoming Inter-District Permit Application.
+Incoming Inter-District Permit applications for the 2019-2020 school year will be available February 1, 2019.
 The Student Support Services / Child Welfare and Attendance Office must authorize Inter-INCOMING Permit prior to enrollment.

 Please click on the links below for Inter-INCOMING Permit Application requirements.